API Security

 Broken authentication

-Weak API key schemes, long-lived tokens without rotation, missing expiry enforcement, or credentials committed to source code.
-Once a key is compromised, an attacker has full access until manual revocation.
+Weak keys, tokens that never rotate, or credentials committed to source — once compromised, full access until manual revocation.

 Security misconfiguration

-Excessive data exposure, permissive CORS, verbose error responses, open debug endpoints, and missing transport security.
-Often introduced during rapid development cycles and invisible without continuous audit.
+Excessive data exposure, permissive CORS, open debug endpoints — introduced during rapid development, invisible without continuous audit.

 Two layers of defense

 Effective API security requires both enforcement — blocking attacks in real time — and visibility — knowing what's happening across your entire API estate.
-Zuplo and Akamai each handle one side.
+AAM and Akamai each handle one side.

 API key authentication